← Back to Stories

 Key details reported by multiple sources:

-- The UAE’s Ministry of Defence reported that three drones entered the country from the western border direction, with one striking the generator.
+• The UAE’s defence ministry confirmed three drones entered from the western border direction, with two intercepted and one striking the generator.

-- The Barakah Nuclear Power Plant began operations in 2020 and provides up to a quarter of the UAE’s electricity needs.
+• The Barakah Nuclear Power Plant, which began operations in 2020, provides up to a quarter of the UAE’s electricity and was unaffected in safety or operations after the attack.

 Points of Difference